NREL/OpenStudio-ERI/docs/source/hpxml_to_openstudio.rst

 HPXML Plug Loads
 ****************

-Misc electric plug loads can be provided by entering ``PlugLoad`` elements; if not provided, plug loads will not be modeled.
+Misc electric plug loads can be provided by entering ``PlugLoad`` elements.
 Currently only plug loads specified with ``PlugLoadType='other'``, ``PlugLoadType='TV other'``, ``PlugLoadType='electric vehicle charging'``, or ``PlugLoadType='well pump'`` are recognized.
-It is generally recommended to at least include the 'other' (miscellaneous) and 'TV other' plug load types for the typical home.
+The 'other' and 'TV other' plug loads are required to represent the typical home; the other less common plug loads will only be modeled if provided.

 The annual energy consumption (``Load[Units='kWh/year']/Value``), ``Location``, ``extension/FracSensible``, and ``extension/FracLatent`` elements are optional.
 If not provided, they will be defaulted as follows.